 Your annualized costs are often a good reflection of the true costs of building a product.
 Even if the initial version of the product takes three months and not six months, it's common for product teams to continue to improve the product and further drive revenue and key metrics for the core business.

 Driving core metrics of the business is the reason why companies have the larger product and engineering teams.
 An improvement of one-tenth of 1 percent is still a million dollars in the upside.
 Larger businesses are simultaneously driving multiple new product feature initiatives that each aim to impact business's bottom line.

 Deciding Whether to Build or Buy

-At this point, you have an annualized expected cost, and you may be thinking, "Should I try to hire the people and build this myself or look for a services team?"
+At this point, you have an annualized expected cost, and you may be thinking, "Should I try to hire people in house or look for a dev team to contract?"
 Great question.
 This often comes down to a question of timing and core competencies.
 For companies that consider themselves to be technically savvy, it may make sense to try to build the technology in-house.
 The biggest challenge we've seen with an in-house strategy is hiring and staffing the appropriate level of engineers and designers to the effort.

 For companies that aren't technically savvy, there's a second challenge, and that's retaining talent once you've found it.
 Non-tech companies often experience high turnover when it comes to tech initiatives.
 This is often due to the fact that the culture and speed of a non-technology company may inhibit tech organizations from getting things done quickly.

-We've seen our new clients that reach out ask us to maintain their existing app as the development team they last worked with didn't want to continue making minor updates as it wasn't worth their time.
-In many cases, we have clients that are non tech savvy and we walk them through the entire software development cycle from design to development then onwards to marketing.
+We've seen new clients that ask us to maintain their existing app as the last development team they worked with couldn't continue making the updates and version control across future versions for many reasons.
+In many cases, we have clients that are not tech savvy and we walk them through the entire software development cycle from design to development to updates and then onwards to marketing and user acquisition.

 Looking for the Best of Both Worlds?